FOLLOW US

 • defacing historic monuments

 It’s also an offence to enter or bathe in public fountains in many towns and cities, including Florence and Rome.
-A fine of up to 10,000 euros can be imposed for urinating in a public place.
+You could face a fine of up to 10,000 euros for urinating in a public place.

-On the island of Capri, you must not use or bring onto the island any disposable plastic objects such as bags, cutlery, plates, cups, food packaging, trays and straws.
-If you do, you can be fined up to 500 euros.
+On the island of Capri, you must not use or bring on to the island any disposable plastic objects such as bags, cutlery, plates, cups, food packaging, trays and straws.
+If you do, you could be fined up to 500 euros.

 Illegal traders operate on the streets of all major Italian cities.
 It is illegal to buy items from unlicensed street traders.
 If you do, you could be stopped by the local police and fined.

 It’s illegal to remove sand, shells or pebbles from coastal areas in Italy.
-Doing so may result in large fines.
-It’s also forbidden to collect various species of flowers, plants and herbs from mountain and wooded areas.
+You could face a large fine for doing so.
+It’s also illegal to collect various species of flowers, plants and herbs from mountain and wooded areas.
 For more information, check with the regional authorities of the area you’re visiting.

 Winter sports